radomirbosak/pidisplay/README.md

 ## Test

-This runs the test example on every target host.
+This runs the main script on every target host.
 ```
 make run
 ```